oh-jinwoo94/gkm-align/README.md

 </pre>

 To map human embryonic brain enhancers to the mouse genome using [hg38-mm10_unweighted.coord](https://beerlab.org/gkmalign/hg38-mm10_unweighted.coord), run the following command line:

 <pre>
 ../../bin/gkm_align  -t 2  human_brain_enhancers.bed  -c hg38-mm10_unweighted.coord -q mm10 -m -o output_files -n human_brain_enhancers_mapped_to_mm10
 </pre>

+This generates the following two files, each with the following suffixes: '.multiple_mapped' and '.multiple_not_mapped'.
+These file formats were designed to match the output file formats of LiftOver.
+ '.multiple_mapped' contains the mapped mouse coordinates (column 1-3) for each of the query enhancers (column 4).
+The fifth column contains unique identifiers for mouse loci that were mapped from a single query human enhacer.
+Additionally, the fifth column contains the gkm-similarity score between the query human enhancer and the mapped mouse element.
+Mapping outputs from using enhancer-model-weighted '.coord' files include two extra columns containing interspecies gkm-SVM prediction scores (column 6 and 7 each encoding gkm-SVM scores of the mapped and query DNA elements).
+The gkm-similarity and gkm-SVM scores both range from 0 to 1, and they can be used for quantifying the conservation level or confidence level of gkm-align mapping.

 # Authors